kirull1/videocloud/memory-bank/progress.md

 - ✅ Added mobile and desktop viewport testing
 - ✅ Added unit tests for components with Vitest
 - ✅ Established standard that components should NOT have README.md files
+- ✅ Created Header component with responsive design that stretches to 100% width
+- ✅ Implemented Search feature component with proper structure and tests
+- ✅ Implemented Auth feature component with proper structure and tests
+- ✅ Configured Storybook to properly display full-width components
+- ✅ Implemented strict no-comments policy for all code files
+- ✅ Created VideoPlayer component with HTML5 video element and preparation for video.js integration
+- ✅ Implemented responsive design for the video player with proper aspect ratio
+- ✅ Added support for common video player features (controls, autoplay, loop, etc.)
+- ✅ Prepared event handling for video playback events (play, pause, timeupdate, etc.)
+- ✅ Created VideoCard component for displaying video previews in lists and grids
+- ✅ Implemented responsive design for video cards with thumbnail, title, and metadata
+- ✅ Added support for channel information, view counts, and upload dates
+- ✅ Included visual indicators for new and watched videos
+- ✅ Created VideoGrid widget for organizing multiple VideoCard components
+- ✅ Implemented responsive grid layout with configurable columns for different screen sizes
+- ✅ Added loading state with skeleton placeholders
+- ✅ Included empty state with customizable message

 ### Backend